onesys-onesign/invoicing-api/readme.aad.en.md

 `client-signature:` Set this to the HMAC encrypted string of the request body using the secret.

+`nonce:` Set this to a random string.
+Required only for requests without body content eg. (DELETE/GET operations)

 > **Note:**
 > Do not send Authorization Bearer in header for HMAC Authentication
+> Use only `client-api-key`, `client-signature`, and `nonce` (when body is empty) headers.
+> For requests with body content (POST/PUT), omit the `nonce` header and use the request body for signature generation.
+> For requests without body content (DELETE/GET), include the `nonce` header with a random string value and use this nonce value for signature generation instead of the request body.
 >

 Example